 - Chris’ sister, Adriane, just bought a new house and invited us all over for dinner and to see it.

-- For my birthday, Sarah made me a huge batch of cookie dough truffles, which I love but which are SUPER rich and will probably last me until my next birthday!
+- For my birthday, Ashar made me a huge batch of cookie dough truffles, which I love but which are SUPER rich and will probably last me until my next birthday!
 (She’s a super-good baker.)

 - Also for my birthday, my mom made me a pie crust – that’s my birthday tradition – and a dinner of macaroni and cheese and bacon.